10 Habits of Highly Efficient Social Media Power Users

 While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these is several ways:

-- Industry acceptance as a social media expert
+- Industry recognition as a social media specialist

 - Direct contact to clients, some approach me, others look me up

-- Entertainment, I feel better afterwards when I take a break to stumble or mixx
+- Entertainment – I feel better afterwards when I take a break to pin

 So there must be a mutual benefit so that you do not get exploited.
-If only 2 or less of the above points apply to you and none other positive outcomes come to your mind you should rethink the way you use as the social media companies use and abuse you as a free workforce.
+When only two or fewer of the above points apply to you and none other positive outcomes come to your mind you should rethink the way you use social media as then these companies use and abuse you as a free workforce.

 The best way to make social media work for the mutual benefit of you and not only the venture capitalists behind them is setting up a blog.
 Remember that social media otherwise own all of you: